 ONS publishes annual Multi-factor productivity estimates for the UK, which decompose output growth into contributions due to changes in labour and capital inputs, and a residual component reflecting ‘disembodied technical change’.

 ONS also publishes a range of public sector productivity measures and related articles.
 These measures define productivity differently from that employed in the ONS Labour Productivity and MFP estimates.
 Further information can be found in Phelps (2010) (252.5 Kb Pdf) .

 More information on the range of ONS productivity estimates can be found in the ONS Productivity Handbook.

 The OECD publishes its own estimates of growth of GDP per hour worked for the G7 and two other aggregates, the EU and OECD.
 These OECD estimates for the G7 can be compared with the series in table 3 (143 Kb Excel sheet) of this bulletin.
 The differences between the ONS and OECD productivity series are not large.
 They can be explained by the different sources used for the component data.
 In particular, ONS estimates use employment data that are based on countries’ labour force surveys, whereas the OECD estimates use the National Accounts as the main source of employment data for most countries.
 There are also slight differences in the GDP data, as the OECD estimates use the Annual National Accounts with results in national currency, whereas ONS uses the Quarterly National Accounts for GDP data.

 More international data on productivity are available from Eurostat, and the Conference Board.

-ONS is keen to develop a greater understanding of the use made of ICP statistics and will be organising a Productivity Statistics User Group Workshop in early 2014.
+ONS is keen to develop a greater understanding of the use made of productivity statistics and will be organising a Productivity Statistics User Group Workshop in early 2014.
 If you are interested in attending please email Productivity@ons.gsi.gov.uk.